N-Masi/pygeoboundaries/README.md

 ## Access administrative boundaries

-Here's a basic example which shows you how to get Senegal boudaries in a geojson file.
+Here's a basic example which shows you how to get Senegal boundaries in a geojson file.

 ```python
 from pygeoboundaries_geolab import get_adm